reedajorgy/at_midterm_proj/README.md

 - **Modulator Frequency Dial**: Adjusts the frequency of the modulating signal.
 - **Modulation Index Dial**: Adjusts the modulation depth (only visible in AM mode).
 - **Waveform Selection Dropdown**: Choose between sine, square, sawtooth, or triangle waves.
+- **Distortion Amount Slider**: Controls the depth of the Schroeder distortion effect.
+- **Decay Control**: Adjusts how long the distortion effect persists.

 ### 4. Connect MIDI
 - Select an available MIDI input device from the dropdown.